Updated stats and fund size Jan 2021

 Generating renewable hydrogen

-Energia is developing plans for a renewable hydrogen production compound on Rathsherry Windfarm.
-This will be our second hydrogen development, following on from our pilot project at Long Mountain Windfarm, near Rasharkin, which is funded by Interreg North West Europe and forms part of the GenCommm programme (GENerating energy secure COMMunities through Smart Renewable Hydrogen).
+Energia has been granted planning consent for a renewable hydrogen production compound with a 4MW electrolyser on Rathsherry Wind Farm.
+This will be our second hydrogen development, following on from our 1MW electrolyser pilot project at Long Mountain Windfarm, near Rasharkin, which is funded by Interreg North West Europe and forms part of the GenCommm programme (GENerating energy secure COMMunities through Smart Renewable Hydrogen).

 The aim is to produce a sustainable energy solution for heat, power and fuel through electrolysis, using water from a borehole on site.